asteris-llc/converge/docs_source/content/resources/task.md

 sequence of decimal numbers, each with optional fraction and a unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".

+- `dir` (string)

+  the working directory this command should be run in

+- `env` (map of string to string)

+  any environment variables that should be passed to the command